-Phase II will increase the 25-ft by 60-ft storage area by 51 spaces and the 20-ft by 50-ft storage area by 12 spaces.
-These spaces will extend from Phase I and will maintain the 75-ft-wide maneuvering aisles between the storage areas and the 60-ft corridor that accesses the Sea Otter Park dock.
+Phase Two will increase the 25-ft by 60-ft storage area by 51 spaces and the 20-ft by 50-ft storage area by 12 spaces.
+These spaces will extend from Phase One and will maintain the 75-ft width maneuvering aisles between the storage areas and the 60-ft corridor that accesses the Sea Otter Park dock.